danielpcox/cornellcru-WP/wp-content/plugins/wp-maintenance-mode/readme.txt

 = How to: Backup with maintenance mode and MySQLDumper (illustrated Tutorial in german language) = Please visit [Automatisches Backup der WordPress-Datenbank](http://www.beedy.de/2010/05/09/automatisches-backup-der-wordpress-datenbank/)

+= How to: Use a contact form inside the Maintenance Message = Please use a plugin for the form-function with the possibility Shortcode, like [Contact Form 7](http://wordpress.org/extend/plugins/contact-form-7/).
+Use a Shortcode of the plugin inside the teyt on the options of the plugin WP Maintenance Mode, thats all.

 = Localizations =
 * Thanks to [H&uuml;seyin &Uuml;lk&uuml;](http://www.salsabar.org/ "H&uuml;seyin &Uuml;lk&uuml;") for turkey language file
 * Thanks to [Gilles WALET](http://www.nevermindfr.com/ "Gilles WALET") for frensh language file